richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 In the example shown in the screenshot above you can see the UUID next to sda1

-If you SSD is formatted as anything other than ext4 then partition and format as follows:
+If your SSD is formatted as anything other than ext4 then partition and format as follows:

 ```
 sudo parted -s /dev/sda mklabel gpt